ryanpulley/DiscoverAEStoPylontech/README.md

   - Cabling for connecting the Raspberry PI to the Lynk II and the Inverter.
 I opted to wire the CAN Hat to a dual port RJ45 wall adapter and use standard CAT 5/6 cables to connect to the Lynk II gateway for a clean cabling approach.

 Optional:
+  - Home Assistant installation on your network.
+The repository includes an example MQTT configuration for Home Assistant and sample dashboard.
-  - a touch screen for your Raspberry PI.
+  - A touch screen for your Raspberry PI.
 I find it useful to have my Home Assistant dashboards always displayed near my inverter / batteries.

 ----------